ConduitIO/conduit/docs/architecture-decision-records/20220121-conduit-plugin-architecture.md

 - The built-in dispenser will dispense plugins that communicate with the plugin via direct Go calls.
 This means that Conduit can import a plugin as any other library, register it in the built-in plugin registry and use it without having a separate binary for the plugin.
-The implementation behind the built-in plugin is using the thin layer defined in the conduit-plugin repository (see previous chapter), meaning that it is irrelevant which SDK the plugin uses (if any), as long as it implements the interfaces defined in that thin layer.
+The implementation behind the built-in plugin is using the thin layer defined in the connector-plugin repository (see previous chapter), meaning that it is irrelevant which SDK the plugin uses (if any), as long as it implements the interfaces defined in that thin layer.
 - The standalone dispenser will dispense plugins that communicate with the plugin via go-plugin and gRPC.
 It will start the plugin in a separate process as soon as a call to dispense a plugin comes in.
 When the method `Teardown` gets